Donald Dewar: Reactions and aftermath

 Dewar's death came as a shock to Scotland.
 The UK Foreign Secretary described his death as "a tragedy for Donald and a tragedy for Scotland."
 Henry McLeish said: "this is a day of enormous sadness for Scotland and for me personally.
 Donald was devolution.
 The architect of the most successful constitutional change this century."

 "Although he has become something of a political legend, Donald would have abhorred any attempt to turn him into some kind of secular saint.
 He would have been horrified at a Diana-style out-pouring of synthetic grief at his untimely death." — Iain Macwhirter, Sunday Herald, 15 October 2000.

+Glasgow University contemporary Menzies Campbell said: "Donald Dewar's death has left an aching void in the hearts of his friends and the whole of Scotland.
+It will be a long time before we see his like again".

 Dewar was succeeded by Henry McLeish as First Minister.